Service Rules and Regulations

 Rules and regulations for electric service are established by the Board of Directors of the Cooperative and may, from time to time, be altered, amended, revised or supplemented by the Board.
-If a consumer has any question concerning the current Rules and Regulations inquiry should be directed to any of the Cooperative's offices.
-Current copies of the Service Rules and Regulations are available during regular business hours or will be provided, upon request, to any consumer or applicant for service.
-The Rules and Regulations may also be made available electronically.
+If a consumer has any question concerning the current Rules and Regulations, inquiry should be directed to any of the Cooperative's offices.
+Current copies of the Service Rules and Regulations are available during regular business hours and will be provided, upon request, to any consumer or applicant for service.
+The Rules and Regulations are also available on the Cooperative’s website.

-Copies of the Cooperative's Service Rules and Regulations will be available at the corporate office, will be posted on the Cooperative’s website, and will be on file and available at the Georgia Public Service Commission.
+Copies of the Cooperative's Service Rules and Regulations are available at the corporate office, the Cooperative’s website, and are on file and available at the Georgia Public Service Commission.

 INITIAL MINIMUM DEPOSITS

-A service security deposit will be required from each applicant for service if the Cooperative determines that such deposit is needed to assure payment of the power bill, with exceptions as detailed below.
-Such deposits shall not ordinarily be more than the consumer’s estimated power bill for two month’s service, except when service is being furnished on the basis of a written contract or when the Cooperative determines that a higher amount is necessary due to some other circumstance.
+A service security deposit will be required by residential and nonresidential applicants for service if the Cooperative determines that such deposit is needed to assure payment of the power bill.
+Such deposits shall not be more than twice the average monthly bill, except when service is being furnished on the basis of a written contract.

 CONDITIONS FOR WAIVER OF RESIDENTIAL DEPOSITS